aws-solutions-library-samples/aws-insurancelake-etl/docs/quickstart.md

 ## Deploy the Application

 {:style="counter-reset:none"}
-1. Confirm you are still in the `aws-insurancelake-infrastructure` directory.
+1. Confirm you are still in the `aws-insurancelake-infrastructure` directory (for example, use the `pwd` command).
 1. Deploy infrastructure resources in the development environment (one stack).
     ```bash
     cdk deploy Dev-InsuranceLakeInfrastructurePipeline/Dev/InsuranceLakeInfrastructureS3BucketZones